 Just over an hour away by car are the towns of Santa Rosa and Sebastopol which offer a full range of cultural activities from traditional to alternative -- and Sebastopol is small, with many friendly and accessible societies and groups.
 San Francisco and Oakland/Berkeley are two and a half hours away, and easily accessible from Santa Rosa by bus/train/ferry etc.

 There is no public transport to our center.
 We can pick you up from Santa Rosa, Sebastopol or Guerneville (number 20 bus runs from Santa Rosa).
 Nearest airport is STS, Sonoma County Santa Rosa (connections through Alaskan/Horizon and United Airlines), and further away are Oakland OAK and San Francisco SFO.
-There are bus connections from those airports to Santa Rosa (try airportexpressinc.com and Golden Gate Transit).
+There are bus connections from those airports to Santa Rosa ( as of early 2021, airportexpressinc.com is NOT running but Golden Gate Transit should be).
 Amtrak and Grayhound also go to Santa Rosa.
-Please plan for a weekday arrival if you need to be picked up, by 7pm.
+Please plan for a Tues-Sat arrival if you need to be picked up, by 7pm.
 Thank you!

 Eingeschränkter Internet Zugang